SAP-archive/webide-extension-command-example/README.md

 ## Description

+This is a reference SAP Web IDE extension project, providing the recommended structure and layout.
-This is an example project of how a SAP Web IDE extension project should look.
-This extension project contains instructions on how to build, package, and deploy an SAP Web IDE extension.
-Please note that is relevant only for SAP Web IDE on SAP Cloud Platform.
+This SAP Web IDE extension project contains a single plugin to demonstrate the usage of an SAP Web IDE extension project in the context of extending the functionallity of SAP WebIDE full stack etc.

-**For detailed description of the end-to-end flow for developing and delivering an SAP Web IDE extension, please refer to the [SAP Web IDE SDK](https://sdk-sapwebide.dispatcher.hana.ondemand.com/index.html#/topic/4a5a02764ba445cc95fafbbed3235d6e).
+**For detailed description of the end-to-end flow for developing (build and package) and delivering (deploy) an SAP Web IDE extension, please refer to the [SAP Web IDE SDK](https://sdk-sapwebide.dispatcher.hana.ondemand.com/index.html#/topic/4a5a02764ba445cc95fafbbed3235d6e).
+**Please note that is relevant only for SAP Web IDE on SAP Cloud Platform.**

 ## Requirements